What are game birds?

 - black swans

-The Wildlife Act 1953 defines these species as game, and they are managed by regional fish and game councils.
+The Wildlife Act 1953 defines all these species as game, and they are managed by regional fish and game councils.
 Hunters who purchase a game-bird licence, and follow regulations, can legally hunt these birds at certain times of the year (usually autumn and winter) – called ‘the season’.

 Native and introduced birds

 The grey duck, Australasian shoveler, paradise shelduck, black swan and pūkeko are all native to New Zealand; the other eight species are introduced.

 Early game-bird hunting

 Game-bird hunting dates back to the earliest years of European arrival.
 British navigator James Cook and his crew shot many birds in 1769.
 For centuries, before Europeans arrived, Māori snared and speared birds.
 Various native species of duck, quail, New Zealand pigeon and even godwit were hunted by Europeans.

 Introducing game birds